 But for his run-in with Martinez and his long career as manager and coach, Zimmer might be best remembered as the answer to this trivia question: Who was the main Dodger shortstop between Pee Wee Reese and Maury Wills?

-Having spent 57 seasons in baseball, Zimmer is currently a special adviser for the Tampa Bay Devil Rays.
-His brother, Hal Zimmer, was a minor league 3B/OF/P, and his son, Tom Zimmer was a St. Louis Cardinals coach in 1976 and minor league manager.
+Having spent 57 seasons in baseball, Zimmer was a special adviser for the Tampa Bay Devil Rays at the time of his passing in 2014, two months after undergoing heart surgery, and he was still officially listed as one of the team's coaches.
+His brother, Hal Zimmer, was a minor league 3B/OF/P, and his son, Tom Zimmer was a St. Louis Cardinals coach in 1976 and a minor league manager.